matthewyeo1/ip/README.md

 ## Creating Tasks

-Simply enter a task description such as:
+Simply enter a task description for a To-Do such as:
 ```
 Buy groceries
 ```

-Additionally, you can specify the deadline of the task, or its start and end times:
+Additionally, you can specify the due date of the task for a Deadline, or its start and end times for an Event:
 ```
 Finish CS2113 weekly quizzes /by 2359hrs
 ```